-Butterfly Heart: Lovely Mixed Media Wall Decor Using Your Cricut
+Butterfly Heart Mixed Media Wall Decor Using Cricut

-Cut butterflies from heavy watercolor paper or poster board or use purchased die cuts.
+Cut Butterflies: Begin by cutting butterflies from heavy watercolor paper or poster board, or use purchased die cuts.
 The sample project used free butterfly designs available from Cricut Design Space and cut from 140 lb watercolor paper.
 Make or purchase butterflies in a variety of sizes from 1.5 to about 3 inches in diameter.

 Repeat painting in this manner until all the butterflies are painted and you are happy with the look.
 Remember that you can always apply more gesso and begin again in an area after the gesso dries.

 Paint the area outside the heart using white paint.
 If you have any large blobs of paint between the butterflies on the interior of the heart, you can touch up these areas using the white paint at this time as well.

 Spatter Paint and Texture: Select one of the colors you used to paint the butterflies.
 Loosen the paint with water and spatter the paint across the canvas.
 Repeat with additional colors if you’d like.
 Dab some of the splatter using a paper towel to soften the look and add texture.
 Allow to dry.

 Seal: Seal the painted butterflies using a good coat of matte medium or decoupage glue.
 This will protect the paint on the butterflies when you apply paint in the next step.
 Allow to dry.

 Adding Depth with Brown Paint: Brush brown paint between the butterflies, working the paint into their inset edges.
 Wait a minute or two, and then remove most of the brown paint using a baby wipe or damp paper towel, leaving brown paint around the edges of the butterflies and in the crevices.
 Allow to dry.

 Finishing Edges and Sealing: Paint the edges of the canvas brown or black.
 Apply a coat of matte medium or decoupage glue to seal the final artwork.